yw-fang/q-e/README.md

 ![q-e-logo](logo.jpg)

+# My revisions based on QE-v7.1

+- To get rid of the raised error of comparing DOS(Ef) consistentcy in lambda.x calculations, I commented out several lines, see this commit https://github.com/yw-fang/q-e/commit/c0d87be6e383667258f4ee1a745b4f2a5c83d2b8

+# The contents below is same to the official version.

 This is the distribution of the Quantum ESPRESSO suite of codes (ESPRESSO: opEn-Source Package for Research in Electronic Structure, Simulation, and Optimization)